How you and your bike may be covered

 Theft and vandalism

-Physical damage coverage can depend on the situation.
+Coverage for a damaged bicycle can depend on the situation.
 Here are a few common examples:

-Others’ injuries if you cause an accident
+Injuries to others if you cause an accident

-When should I purchase separate insurance for my bike?
+When should I purchase separate bicycle insurance?

 If you own an expensive bike, such as a mountain bike, you may not receive the replacement value you're looking for, as some insurance companies have specific limits on home, condo, and renters policies.
 For example, if your insurance company has a $1,500 special limit on bicycles, but your bike is worth considerably more than that, you may be able to purchase additional coverage by adding it as scheduled property on your current policy.
 Or, you can buy specialty bike insurance.

 Deductibles typically apply on your home, renters, or condo policy.
 Take into account what your deductible is and compare it to the cost to repair or replace your bicycle.
 If the cost is below your deductible, your damaged or stolen bike won’t be covered by your policy.